Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Conclusions

-The ruling of the Court of Cassation n.
-36329/2024 represents an important step forward in the fight against tax evasion, highlighting the need for the rigorous application of confiscation and accessory penalties.
-This approach not only contributes to greater social justice but also helps to strengthen citizens' trust in institutions.
-It is essential for jurists and taxpayers to understand the importance of these measures within the context of a criminal justice system that must be increasingly effective and just.
+The judgment of the Court of Cassation No. 36329/2024 represents an important step forward in the fight against tax evasion, highlighting the need for rigorous application of the provisions on confiscation and accessory penalties.
+This approach not only contributes to ensuring greater social justice but also serves to strengthen citizens' trust in institutions.
+It is essential that legal professionals and taxpayers understand the importance of these measures in the context of a criminal justice system that must be increasingly effective and just.